 5. Leavers surveys — Like the exit interview, leavers surveys can help you determine how engaged your exiting employees are while exploring reasons for leaving.
 The results of such studies can be used to improve the employee experience for your current employees.

 6. Focus groups — Sometimes, employees are more empowered to speak up as part of a group.
 Focus groups allow you to deep dive into core topics.

 When discussing methods of improving employee engagement, we can look to William Kahn, who says:

-If you are looking for performance management software to boost levels of engagement in your organisation, book a free performance management software demo today.
+If you are looking for performance management software to boost employee engagement within your organisation, book an Employee Engagement Software demo today.